2023 Medieval Times strike: Course of the strike

 On Saturday, February 11, 2023, approximately half of the roughly 50 members of the Buena Park's bargaining unit performed a walkout before the second performance of the day and began picketing outside of the building, commencing a strike action.
 In addition to the strikers, several non-union employees in other departments picketed in solidarity with the performers, and an inflatable rat was set up in the parking lot.
 In total, roughly 150 employees at the location were in departments that were not unionized, and the company was able to put on the second show by involving employees from these other departments.
 Despite this, some patrons requested a refund.
-In order to help with strike funds, the union members set up a GoFundMe account, generating several thousand dollars in donations by February 13, and additionally, the strike was supported by the Orange County Labor Federation.
-Following the walkout, the union said that the company flew in performers from the nearest other location in Scottsdale, Arizona, in order to keep the performances going as scheduled.
+To help with strike funds, the union members set up a GoFundMe account, generating several thousand dollars in donations by February 13, and additionally, the strike was supported by the Orange County Labor Federation.
+Following the walkout, the union said that the company flew in performers from the nearest other location in Scottsdale, Arizona, to keep the performances going as scheduled.

 In May 2023, U.S. senators Cory Booker and Bob Menendez of New Jersey (both pictured 2019) wrote a letter to Medieval Times urging the company to negotiate in good faith with the unionized employees.